Uhm-J/PRS/README.md

 sbatch 01_convert.sh -i /path/to/raw/files/directory -o /path/to/output_directory -l /path/to/cytoscan_annotation_library -s
 ```

-`-s` skips conversions that are already performed previously.
+*Note:* `-s` skips conversions that are already performed previously.
 You can remove this to convert all files.

 3. Convert the VCF files to PED/MAP files and PLINK to be used in later analysis.